gridaphobe/research-exam/slides.md

 # The Problem With Symbolic Execution

 1. Relies on constraint solver to reason about path feasibility
-    - many programs are difficult to express in solver's logic
+    - Many programs are difficult to express in solver's logic
    <!--  - non-linear arithmetic -->
    <!--  - floating-point numbers -->
    <!--  - pointer arithmetic -->
 2. Path-explosion on real-world programs

-# Dynamic-Symbolic Testing
+# Dynamic-Symbolic Execution

 - Combine symbolic and concrete execution
 - Fall back on **concrete** value when symbolic execution fails
 - DART (2005), CUTE (2006), EXE (2006), PEX (2008), KLEE (2008)

-# Dynamic-Symbolic Testing
+# Dynamic-Symbolic Execution

 - Combine symbolic and concrete execution
 - Fall back on **concrete** value when symbolic execution fails